 Then we’ll get on our bicycles to cycle atop a dike beside a canal.
 We’ll see pastures dotted with cows, fields filled with potatoes and corn, and the canal lined with herons, cranes and magpies.
 It will look like a scene out of a storybook.

 We’ll meet up with our barge docked below skyscrapers in the modern city of Rotterdam.
 The city was burned to the ground during World War II and reconstructed with buildings designed by world-famous architects.
 It is the second largest port in the world (after Hong Kong) and completely different from everything else we will have seen in Holland.
 21 miles.

 DAY 6: We start our day riding on a ferry up the Rhine River to Kinderdijk.
 Its row of 19 wooden windmills are a UNESCO World Heritage Site.
 They used to prevent the surrounding land from flooding and some of them are still inhabited.
 We’ll continue our cycling past gorgeous horse farms and family gardens until we reach the Lek River.
 A ferry will take us across the river where our barge awaits us.
 27 miles.

 DAY 7: Our last bike ride will take us along the Vecht and Amstel Rivers.
 We’ll ride past beautiful mansions originally constructed during the 17th century by wealthy merchant families from Amsterdam.
 We’ll end our last ride back in the capital city.
 We’ll celebrate our tour at our last dinner together on the barge.
 Be sure to save some energy to experience the lively Amsterdam nightlife tonight!
 26 miles.

 DAY 8: We’ll say our good-byes after breakfast.
-We’ll help direct you to the train station or airport for your trip home.
+We’ll help direct you to the train station or airport for your trip home or onward in Europe.
 Tot ziens!
 0 miles.